friendly-bits/geoip-shell/README.md

 </details>

 ### **Compatibility**:
-- Since the project is written in shell code, is is basically compatible with everything Linux (as long as it has the pre-requisites).
+- Since the project is written in shell code, it is compatible with virtually every Linux system (as long as it has the pre-requisites).
 - The project avoids using non-common utilities by implementing their functionality in custom shell code, which makes it faster and compatible with a wider range of systems.
 </details>